Divested-Mobile/CIP-Kernel-Sec/README.md

 branches and issues.
 This requires CherryPy and Jinja2 (packaged in Debian as python3-cherrypy3 and python3-jinja2).

+## Configuration

+### Branches

+Mainline and official stable branches listed on www.kernel.org are tracked automatically.
+Any additional branches must be configured specifically, either in `conf/branches.yml` or in `~/.config/kernel-sec/branches.yml`.
+These files, if they exist, contain a sequence of entries, where each entry is a mapping with the
+keys:

+* `short_name`: Name used for the branch in issues and in the user interface.
+* `git_name`: Default git remote name used for the branch.
+* `git_branch`: Git remote branch name.
+* `base_ver`: Stable version that the branch is based on, e.g.
+  "4.4".
+This needs to be quoted so that it's a string not a number.

+### Remotes

+Remotes must be configured specifically, either in `conf/remotes.yml` or in `~/.config/kernel-sec/remotes.yml`.
+These files, if they exist, contain a mapping where the keys are default git remote names.
+The values are also mappings, with the keys:

+* `commit_url_prefix`: URL prefix for browsing a commit on a branch from this remote.
+* `git_name`: (optional) The name actually used for this git remote, if it's different from the default.

 ## Contributions

 If you have better information about any issue, or additional